MattIzSpooky/JNI/README.md

 ### Step 3: Compiling our C++ code
 Now that we have our generated code we will need to compile it.
 We will use CMake since it's very popular in the C/C++ world, and for good reason too.
-One of CMake's main advantages is that it will generate platform specific makefiles and its compatible with a multitude of compilers.
+One of CMake's main advantages is that it will generate platform specific makefiles and that its compatible with a multitude of compilers.

 In our **cpp** folder.
 Where we house all our c++ things, create a new file called **CMakeLists.txt**.
 This file will contain our CMake instructions.